The Challenges of Self-Publishing a Craft Book

 Your craft book or eBook should not look self published and should be as professionally and artfully presented as the projects you're featuring!

 For the best rendering of photos of techniques and completed projects at reasonable cost for printed books, using a self publishing platform with Print On Demand (POD) is recommended.
 You'll get commercial-level print quality without having to purchase boxes and boxes of books, as you would with standard commercial printing companies.
-With some platforms, such as Amazon's Createspace, you can purchase even just one book at a time.
-Plus, your readers can order from Amazon or Createspace direct without you ever having to personally ship a book!
+With some platforms, such as Amazon's Kindle Direct Publishing (KDP, which encompasses the former Createspace), you can purchase even just one book at a time.
+Plus, your readers can order from Amazon direct without you ever having to personally ship a book!

 What About Craft eBooks?